Thomas-Duggan/Engi1020_Python_Electricity/README.md

 ## Issues

-- Has many predetermined values that could be user-inputted
+- Has many predetermined values that could be user-inputted.
-- Code is excessively large
+- Code is excessively large.
-- Only works in 2025
+- Only works in 2025.
-- User can input negative numbers for energy usage
+- User can input negative numbers for energy usage.

 ## Copyright